AlvaroCori/-AlvaroCori-SIS_INTEL_PRACTICA_4/README.md

 For a gen equal a 2 until 9 the fitness is 4

 The results are:<br>
-Generation with the best fitness in a chromsome 7237<br>
+Chromosome with the best fitness in the generation 7237<br>
 422.85 seg -> printing fitness and gens.

 In the fifth intent we tried the next function: